Whether you’re splashing about town or trekking through a monsoon, these are the best rain jackets of 2021.

 There are a lot of rain jackets on the market these days.
 And while having options is great, it can be overwhelming to choose.
-Here are four important considerations when deciding on the best jacket.
+In this buyer’s guide, we’ll explain the most important factors to keep in mind when deciding on the best rain jacket.

 Look for pit zips to quickly air out and materials that maintain water-repellency while remaining breathable.
 The BC Sandstone excels in this arena.

 It’s nice to have a well-placed pocket or two in your rain jacket.
 However, more pockets mean more material, and more material means increased weight and decreased packability.